jimador/programming-in-scala/NOTES.md

 ```

+<a id="first-class-func"></a>
-### First-class functions <a id="first-class-func"></a>
+### First-class functions
 Scala has first-class functions.
-A function literal is compiled into a class that when instantiated at runtime is a function value.
-The difference is, literals exist in the source code and function values
+A function literal is compiled into a class that when instantiated at runtime is a function
-are objects at runtime.
-Example literal:
+value.
+The difference is, literals exist in the source code and function values are objects at runtime. e.g.

 ``` scala